 '''

 ./project-creator-cli \

 --board-id CY8CKIT-062-WIFI-BT \

 --app-id mtb-example-psoc6-hello-world \

 --user-app-name MyLED \

---target-dir "C:/cypress_projects"
+--target-dir "C:/my projects"

 '''

-In this example, the project-creator-cli tool runs the git clone command to clone the HelloWorld code example from the Cypress GitHub server (https://github.com/cypresssemiconductorco).
-It also updates the TARGET variable in the makefile to match the selected BSP (--board-id), creates a .mtb file for it, and runs the make getlibs command to obtain the necessary library files.
+In this example, the project-creator-cli tool runs the git clone command to clone the Hello World code example from our GitHub server (https://github.com/Infineon).
+It also updates the TARGET variable in the Makefile to match the selected BSP (--board-id), creates a .mtb file for it, and runs the make getlibs command to obtain the necessary library files.
 This example also includes options to specify the name (--user-app-name) and location (--target-dir) where the application will be stored.